🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Investors focused on more traditional strategies might use tools like fundamental analysis to gauge the worthiness of an investment.

 Speculators don’t necessarily base their choices on the quality of a certain asset.
 They’re more interested in the technical analysis of securities that will help them predict and, ideally, profit from short-term price movements.
+While buy-and-hold investors focus on time in the market, speculators are looking to time the market.

-Real-World Implications of Investment vs. Speculation
+Real-World Implications of Investment vs Speculation

 To better understand the respective value and impact of investing vs. speculating, it helps to consider the real-world implications of each strategy.